 And the night was prepared.

 At the very start, they stumbled upon a rogue shopping cart just sitting there on the sidewalk, abandoned, waiting — as if the director had written it in on page four.
 Theo didn't hesitate.
-He gestured grandly at the cart, "Your chariot, madam."
+He gestured grandly at the cart, "Your chariot, ma'lady."
 Alyssa, in her dinosaur onesie and glow wand, climbed in without a word of protest.
 And off they went — a lemur pushing a dinosaur through the streets of Miami at midnight, utterly unhinged, completely at home, ready to take on the town.

 That was the moment.
 Right there.
 That was when Alyssa decided: this one should stick around.